caktus/guidebook/docs/testing/index.md

 real or simulated browser, drive interaction with our site, and verify the correct behavior.

 Selenium has problems, admittedly.
-It\'s hard to write Selenium tests that pass consistently, partly because you always have to keep in mind that it takes time for an action taken on the test browser, like clicking an element, to finish with whatever behavior it triggered
+It's hard to write Selenium tests that pass consistently, partly because you always have to keep in mind that it takes time for an action taken on the test browser, like clicking an element, to finish with whatever behavior it triggered